HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine

 Recall, we use a test-based age-of-acquisition dataset \citep{dale1976living, brysbaert2017test} to determine word age-of-acquisition (AoA) of 40K English words.
 Age is determined by U.S. K-12 grade-level and adapted to typical age equivalents (discussed later).
 Word grade-level is determined via multiple-choice test in which target word definitions are provided and subjects select the target amongst multiple alternatives.
-A word is assigned to the earliest level at which 67-80\% of subjects answer correctly, equating to about 50\% of subjects "knowing" the word at this level (accounting for chance).
+A word is assigned to the earliest level at which 67-80\% of subjects answer correctly, equating to about 50-70\% of subjects "knowing" the word at this level (accounting for chance).
 A word's AoA is then inferred from grade-level via typical grade-to-age mapping for U.S. K-12; i.e., $\text{age} = \text{grade} + 5$.
 Tests were given to U.S. (Midwest) students across a range of socio-economic and racial backgrounds with each specific word-meaning administered to about 200 subjects.
-Word and word pair AoA is visualized in Figure~\ref{fig:wordaoa} and \ref{fig:pairaoa}.
-As noted in the main text, besides \textbf{WC} \texttt{large}, we also test GPT-3.5 on this multiple-choice test for matching word definitions which we call \textit{Definitions} (\textbf{Def}).
-Alternatives are selected randomly and prompt follows the \texttt{Comp} format: \textit{Among the words "[W]", "[X]", "[Y]", and "[Z]", the word that most means "[Defn.]" is}.
+As noted, besides \textbf{WC} \texttt{large}, we also test GPT-3.5 on this multiple-choice test for matching word definitions, called \textit{Definitions} (\textbf{Def}).
+Alternatives are selected randomly and the prompt is: \textit{Among the words "[W]", "[X]", "[Y]", and "[Z]", the word that most means "[Defn.]" is}.